What is the Baby-Friendly Initiative?

 To be designated as Baby Friendly, a community health service has to implement the 10 Integrated Steps and the WHO Code of Marketing Breast Milk Substitutes (2) that aims to protect families from commercial pressures.

 In Peel, all Family Health staff are trained to support breastfeeding families in the initiation and duration of breastfeeding.
-Our practice is guided by the Breast feeding-Baby Friendly Initiative Policy and this is communicated to families through Peel Public Health: Our Baby-Friendly Pledge.
+Our practice is guided by the Breast feeding-Baby Friendly Initiative Policy and this is communicated to families through the Region of Peel-Public Health: Our Baby-Friendly Pledge.

 ) Breastmilk Substitute; any food being marketed or represented as a partial or total replacement for breastmilk whether or not suitable for that purpose, e.g. formula, whole milk, evaporated cow's milk, juice, teas, glucose water, solid foods (WHO & UNICEF, 2001)*